-Dr Stephen Staley (63) has 39 years of wide-ranging management, technical and commercial experience in the international oil, gas and power sectors.
-Steve was until October 2019 the CEO, director and co-founder of Upland Resources Limited, a London-listed oil & gas company currently with assets onshore and offshore UK and onshore Tunisia.
-Until March 2022 he was also non-executive chairman of Predator Oil & Gas Holdings PLC, an oil & gas company on the Standard List of the London Stock Exchange.
-He is a non-executive director of 88 Energy Ltd, which is listed on both AIM and the ASX and chairman of Elephant Oil Corp.
+Dr Stephen Staley (65) has over 40 years of wide-ranging management, technical and commercial experience in the international oil, gas and power sectors.
+Steve was until October 2019 the CEO, director and co- founder of Upland Resources Limited, a London-listed oil & gas company currently with interests in the UK and Sarawak.
+Until March 2022, he was also non-executive chairman of Predator Oil & Gas Holdings PLC, an oil & gas company on the Standard List of the London Stock Exchange.
+He is a non-executive director of 88 Energy Ltd, which is listed on both AIM and the ASX.
 He has also co-founded and floated two further London-listed oil & gas companies and was both a technical consultant to, and non-executive director of, Cove Energy plc - the highly successful East Africa focused explorer.
 Prior to this he has worked for companies including Cinergy Corp. and Conoco.
 He holds a BSc (Hons.) in Geophysics from Edinburgh University, a PhD in Petroleum Geology from Sheffield University and an MBA from Warwick University.
-He is a Fellow of the Geological Society and a member of the EAGE, the PESGB and The Arctic Club.
+He is a Fellow of the Geological Society , the GESGB and The Arctic Club.